 If you’d prefer a healthier version, you can use a milk substitute, like vanilla almond, coconut, or soy.
 Leaving out the whipped cream or reducing the amount of sugar will also reduce the calories.
 Alternatively, you can substitute maple syrup, honey, or an artificial sweetener for the sugar.

 Don’t want to fire up the stove?
 You can heat the pumpkin mixture in a jar in the microwave.
 Just be careful not to burn it!

-If you can’t find pumpkin pie spice at your local grocery store, you can easily buy it on Amazon.
+If you can’t find pumpkin pie spice at your local grocery store (check the baking aisle!), you can easily buy it online.
 You can also make it yourself!
 You’ll need five spices: cinnamon, ground ginger, allspice, ground cloves, and ground nutmeg.
 Using equal parts of each spice (e.g., 1 teaspoon of each), you can mix up as much or as little as you need.

 Pumpkin pie is just as much a part of Americana during Thanksgiving season as hot dogs are during baseball season.
 Pre-mixed pumpkin pie spices have been available as a convenience since the 1950s.
 Curiously, somewhere along the way, the “pie” part was dropped, and it became simply referred to as pumpkin spice.
 Many people now wonder at the name, since there is no pumpkin in the mixture.